Covid 19 coronavirus: Has it peaked? New Zealand has 82 new Covid 19 cases; total now 950

 Bloomfield revealed New Zealand had the capacity for up to 5400 tests a day.

-He expects the number of tests done each day to continuing increase in the coming days and weeks.
+He expects the number of tests done each day to continue to increase in the coming days and weeks.

 Bloomfield and McElnay's 1pm media stand-up is the only public briefing by Government officials of ministers today.